Budapestby VisitCity Guides

 Frequently Asked Questions

-Start with the Museum of Fine Arts for world-class art, the Hungarian National Museum for historical context, and the House of Terror for 20th-century history.
-These three provide excellent foundations for understanding Hungarian culture.
+We always recommend starting with the Museum of Fine Arts for world-class art, the Hungarian National Museum for historical context, and the House of Terror for 20th-century history.
+These three give you excellent foundations for understanding Hungarian culture.

 Yes, the Budapest Card includes admission to many museums plus public transport.
-Individual museums also offer combination tickets, and some provide free admission on specific days for EU citizens.
+Individual museums also have combination tickets, and some provide free admission on specific days for EU citizens.

-Plan 2-3 hours for major museums like the Museum of Fine Arts or Hungarian National Museum.
-Smaller specialized museums typically require 1-2 hours, while the House of Terror needs about 2 hours due to its intensive multimedia presentations.
+We recommend planning 2-3 hours for major museums like the Museum of Fine Arts or Hungarian National Museum.
+Smaller specialized museums typically need 1-2 hours, while the House of Terror needs about 2 hours because of its intensive multimedia presentations.

 Most major museums provide English audio guides, printed materials, and exhibit descriptions.
-Many offer guided tours in English, though advance booking is recommended for group tours.
+Many have guided tours in English, though we recommend advance booking for group tours.

 Most museums open Tuesday through Sunday, 10am-6pm, with many closed on Mondays.
 Some extend hours on specific evenings.
-Always check individual museum websites as hours can vary seasonally and for special exhibitions.
+We always check individual museum websites because hours can vary seasonally and for special exhibitions.

 Photography policies vary by museum and exhibition.
 Many allow photos without flash in permanent collections but restrict photography in special exhibitions.
-Always check signs or ask staff about current photography policies.
+We always check signs or ask staff about current photography policies.